Renters Rights LondonRenters Rights LondonRenters Rights London

 Improving renting in your borough: what else campaigners should know

 Every council is divided between Councillors, who are elected politicians, and non-political officers, who are appointed to do a particular job.
-In Westminster, this person might be useful to talk to:
+In Westminster, this person is best placed to help:

 email: